SeanLangre/StockChangeMonitor/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution - Non-Commercial - Share Alike 3.0** License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.